adrien-glg/onnx-decomposer_local/README_preliminaries.md

 ## Preliminaries

+Move to the directory with the name of your project (create the directory if needed), containing the Jupyter Notebook and the ML model:
 ```bash
 cd projects/<projectname>
 ```

-## Convert Jupyter Notebook to Python
+Convert the Jupyter Notebook to Python:
 ```bash
 jupyter nbconvert --to python <jupyter_notebook.ipynb>
 ```

-## Convert model to ONNX format
+Convert the model to ONNX format:
 ```bash
 python3 <projectname>_onnx_conversion.py
 ```